btempini/btempini/README.md

 - 💼 &nbsp; Front-end web developer.
 - 🔭 &nbsp; I’m currently working on a social media app for developers.
 [Check it out here!](https://dev-log.herokuapp.com/)
 - 🤔 &nbsp; Always exploring new technologies and fine tuning my skills.
-- 🎓 &nbsp; Gained a full-stack developer certificate from University of Denver.
+- 🎓 &nbsp; Earned a full-stack web developer certificate from University of Denver.
 - 🌱 &nbsp; Enthusiast of UI/UX and bespoke design.
 [Standard Services Group](https://standardservicesgroup.com)
 - ☕ &nbsp; I beleive, a perfect cup of coffee can solve anything.